AnthonyH45/asm_playground/README.md

 The goal is to get a little more familiar with it so that reversing might be easier.
 Also the exercise of using my brain when not in school :)

-Also note that this will be using the
+Also note that this will be using the Intel syntax

 `opcode dest, src`

-syntax unless stated otherwise (ie AT&T, GNU AS or other)
+unless stated otherwise (ie AT&T, GNU AS or other)

 For 64 bit x86_64